 The school clinic, staffed by a full-time registered nurse, is equipped to provide for emergency treatment of injury or illness that may occur during the day.
 Should you become ill or injured during the day, you should fill out the "REQUEST TO SEE A NURSE" link on the website.
 If it's an EMERGENCY, you may report directly to the clinic.

 Students must have a pass from the classroom teacher before reporting to the clinic.
 Students without a pass will be sent back to class.
 If the nurse feels it is necessary for you to be sent home, your parent(s) or guardian(s) will first be contacted.
 Students who become ill after arriving at school may be sent home only by the school nurse.
 The school nurse maintains a health folder for each student that contains information concerning the student's health records, a listing of any medication that a student might be using, and other important health-related data.

 In order to ensure the safety of students in dispensing medication, any medication that a student is to take during school hours must be registered and kept locked in the clinic.
+A Medication Administration Record must be completed by the parent/guardian and a physician (if prescribed).
 Medication will only be administered in the school clinic.
 "Medication" shall include all medicines including those prescribed by a doctor and any non-prescribed (over-the-counter) drugs, preparations and/or remedies.
 In case of a lockdown emergency, students need to maintain a complete 3-day supply at all times.
 A wheelchair and/or crutches are available for emergency use only.
 Students who need such items on an ongoing basis must provide their own.